Spring Support

 Using custom XML Schema available here we can author Spring XML configuration files where Jolokia agent can easily be declared.

-Here’s an example Spring XML configuration which starts org.jolokia.support.spring.SpringJolokiaAgent (an extension of Jolokia JVM Agent's org.jolokia.jvmagent.JolokiaServer).
+Here’s an example Spring XML configuration which starts the org.jolokia.support.spring.SpringJolokiaAgent (an extension of Jolokia JVM Agent's org.jolokia.jvmagent.JolokiaServer).
 This agent uses JDK’s own HTTP Server which comes with OpenJDK/Oracle JVMs (Version 1.6 or later).

 <beans xmlns="http://www.springframework.org/schema/beans"